8 American English Grammar Rules to Sound Like You’re From the States

 American English: I went to the store.

 However, British speakers sometimes use the present perfect tense instead of the simple past in these cases.
-The present perfect is constructed from the auxiliary verb “to have” followed by the past participle of the main verb.
+The present perfect is constructed from the auxiliary verb “to have” plus the past participle of the main verb.

 British English: He has eaten his lunch.